extrawurst/extrawurst.github.io/_posts/2020/2020-12-26-unity-flatbuffers.md

 }
 ```

-Unlike some alternatives to flatbuffers it does not create the Plain-Old-Data (POD) objects for you and deserialize into those.
+Unlike some alternatives to Flatbuffers it does not create the Plain-Old-Data (POD) objects for you and deserialize into those.
 But that is by design because you could actually in such cases where you only need to read data go without them.

 We only create those to keep the code compatible with the previous approach that deserialized JSON into POD objects.